Home

 Mix dry ingredients.
 Add oil and stir well.

-Home-made Deodorant and Anti-Perspirant Alternatives
+Home-made Deodorant and Anti-Perspirent Alternatives

 • Pat baking soda under arms after showering.
 Skin should be slightly damp, but not wet.
-If too abrasive, mix with cornstarch or white clay.
+If too abrasive,mix with cornstarch or white clay.

 • Dab well steeped black tea onto skin.